 If at any time you would like to unsubscribe from receiving future emails, you can

 • Follow the instructions at the bottom of each email and we will promptly remove you from ALL correspondence.

-Some links on Family History Daily may be monetized with Amazon Affiliate or other services that help our site gain revenue when you purchase external products.
-We never ask or expect you to do so.
-Following those links and making purchases is completely up to you.
+Some articles and other areas on Family History Daily may be monetized with affiliate links that help our site gain revenue when you purchase external products after following those links.
+We never ask or expect you to follow these links or make purchases.
+Doing so is completely up to you.

 Family History Daily